containerz/heron/contrib/kafka9/examples/README.md

 ./build-ubuntu.sh
 ```

-If you have Heron built and want to build *only* the topology jars, execute from this dir:
+If you have Heron built and want to build *only* the topology jars, execute the below command from this dir.
+This will
+build only the fat jars, the targets for which are specified in the example topologies Bazel build file:
+`contrib/kafka9/examples/src/java/BUILD`.
+The topologies jar files will be placed to `dist/topologies` dir.

 ```
 ./build-topologies.sh
 ```

-**Note:** The topologies jar files are placed to `dist/topologies` dir.
-If one wants a new topology to be built by
-launching these commands, it would be necessary to include building that topology with Docker image.
-Please refer
-to `docker/compile.sh` for details.

 The last thing to do, if not done already, is to setup Heron CLI dir.
 In order to do this, run from the root dir: